-Online retail is an enormous and prospective market.
-In 2021, its value is going to reach $4.5 trillion.
+Online retail is a huge and prospective market.
+In 2023, its value is going to reach $7 trillion.
 To receive more profit, many offline retailers want to invest in e-commerce development.
-Nevertheless, without the proper e-commerce processes in place and knowledge of e-commerce project management, it is easy to fail before the online store launches.
+Nevertheless, without the proper e-commerce processes in place and knowledge of e-commerce project management plans, it is easy to fail before the online store launches.

 We decided to write this article for existing and future clients so they can easily follow the development process.
 Moreover, knowing the flow of online shop development will help you improve communication with your team and get the most of your collaboration.

 Image source: Statista

 Why Is It So Hard to Launch an Online Store Without Proper Project Management?

 The development of an online store consists of many small processes such as business analysis, choosing the e-commerce platform, UI/UX development, and other.
 Quite often it is difficult for an online retailer to keep things under control, especially when working with a small team.
 In order not to fall behind schedule and avoid budget overruns, you need to have a clear strategy for managing your project.